 Workers' compensation benefits include medically necessary treatment related to the compensable injury.
 The Division of Workers' Compensation sets the amount of reimbursement for health care treatment in non-network claims.
-The amount of reimbursement for services provided by a network provider is determined by the contract between the network and the provider.

 The Office has a medical cost containment contract with ISG, LLC (StrataCare) to audit bills submitted by health care providers and reduce billed amounts to the maximum allowable rates under the appropriate fee schedule.
 Bills are also reviewed for medical necessity and relatedness to the compensable injury.
-Charges reduced as a result of such reviews represent savings from the billed amounts.
+Charges reduced because of such reviews represent savings from the billed amounts.
 In the case of the state's self-insured workers' compensation program administered by the Office, these savings accrue to the benefit of the state's taxpayers.